-The following program elements are required and form a part of the articling program:
+The following four program elements are required to graduate from the Articling Program:

 - The history of BCIA